premsekharponnada/cpp_intro_project/README.md

 To run the project, follow these commands in your local machine.

-1. First clone the repository using ` git clone https://github.com/premsekharponnada/cpp_intro_project`
+1.First clone the repository using ` git clone https://github.com/premsekharponnada/cpp_intro_project`
-2. Build the code using cmake `cmake -S . -B build `
-3. Create the binary files `cmake --build build`
+2.Build the code using cmake `cmake -S . -B build ` 3.Create the binary files `cmake --build build`
-4. Go into build directory consisting of files for run `cd build && ctest`
+4.Go into build directory consisting of files for run `cd build && ctest`

 ## Prerequisites/Dependencies